SystemsApproach/private5g/software/smallcell.rst

 5G-connected devices must have a SIM card, which you are responsible for creating and inserting.
-You will need a SIM card writer (which are readily available for purchase on Amazon) and a *Public Land Mobile Nodework (PLMN)* identifier constucted from a valid MCC/MNC pair.
+You will need a SIM card writer (which are readily available for purchase on Amazon) and a PLMN identifier constucted from a valid MCC/MNC pair.
 For our purposes, we use two different PLMN ids: ``315010`` conctructed from MCC=315 (US) and MNC=010 (CBRS), and ``00101`` constructed from MCC=001 (TEST) and MNC=01 (TEST).
 You should use whtever values are appropriate for your local environment.
 You then assign an IMSI and two secret keys to each SIM card.
 Throughout this section, we use the following values:

 * IMSI: each one is unique, matching pattern ``315010*********`` (15 digits)
 * OPc: ``69d5c2eb2e2e624750541d3bbc692ba5``